iamstarkov/ispeakweb/README.md

 # ispeakweb

-> Collective twitter account for frontend developers with new author every week
+> Collective twitter account for frontend developers with a new author every week

-It’s an interesting Reddit AMA analog, but in twitter and obviously with changes.
-It’s an ability to read and discuss something valuable or meaningful with weekly changing authors.
+It’s an interesting Reddit AMA analog, but in twitter and obviously with new functions.
+It’s an ability to read and discuss significant or controversial issues with weekly changing authors.

 ## Why should I care?
 Why should I follow you?